eliasisamess/Vincit-Pre-Assignment/README.md

 npm start
 ```

-You can use the included TestData.csv for testing purposes.
-TestData.csv was downloaded from https://www.nasdaq.com/market-activity/stocks/aapl/historical and it includes Apple stock historical data between Aug 10 2020 and Feb 9 2021.

 NOTE!
 You will need Node.js and npm pre-installed before running this app.

+You can use the TestData.csv file from the repository for testing purposes.
+It includes historical data of Apple stocks between Aug 10 2020 - Feb 9 2021 and was downloaded from https://www.nasdaq.com/market-activity/stocks/aapl/historical.